demisto/content/Packs/ThreatConnect/Integrations/ThreatConnect_v3/README.md

 There is no context output for this command.
 ### tc-create-campaign
 ***
-Creates a group based on the "Campaign" type.
+Creates a group based on the Campaign type.

 #### Base Command